aeryz/aeryz.github.io/docs/os-dev-journey/simple-kernel.md

 ## Introduction

-Before digging into more complex stuff like cpu scheduling, paging, etc. we should of course have a bootable kernel.
+Before digging into more complex stuff like CPU scheduling, paging, etc. we should of course have a bootable kernel.
 You can do some research about the boot process, we will just make a kernel that supports Multiboot.

+You can find the source code in [here](https://github.com/aeryz/isletiyOS).

 ## Supporting multiboot specification

 Multiboot specification is an open standard describing how a boot loader can load an x86 operating system kernel[\[\*\]](https://en.wikipedia.org/wiki/Multiboot_specification).
-This way, any boot loader that are able to load multiboot compliant kernel and we won't need to write our own boot loader.
+This way, any boot loader that support multiboot can load any multiboot compliant kernel and we won't need to write our own boot loader.
 Of course one can say that there is Linux, so we don't need to write our own operating system.
 But it is fun and helps you to understand how real systems really work.

 There are few requirements in the [specification](https://www.gnu.org/software/grub/manual/multiboot/multiboot.html) to make things work.
 First of all the specification says:

 > *The Multiboot header must be contained completely within the first 8192 bytes of the OS image, and must be longword (32-bit) aligned.
-In general, it should come as early as possible, and may be embedded in the beginning of the text segment after the real executable header.*
+In general, it should come as early as possible and maybe embedded at the beginning of the text segment after the real executable header.*

 So we will make our header 32-bit aligned and put it as early as possible.
 The header fields that we will be using are: